Race and ethnicity in censuses: Burma

 The people in Burma (also known as Myanmar) were enumerated by ethnicity in 1931, and 1953.
 A new census which plans to enumerate the people of Burma by ethnicity and race is planned to be held in 2014.
 The 1931 Burmese census generated a lot of anger from non-Burmese ethnic groups who were marked as Burmese on the census.
 There is hope that the scheduled 2014 Burma Census will help empower the various ethnic groups in Burma.

 China

 The People's Republic of China counted people by ethnicity since at least 1952 but does not count people by mother tongue.

 Cyprus

 The people of Cyprus were enumerated by ethnicity in 1960.

 East Timor

 East Timor enumerated its population by ethnicity in 1950.

 Georgia

 People in Georgia (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Georgia also enumerated people by ethnicity in both post-Soviet censuses in 2002 and 2014.

 India

 When it was a British colony, India enumerated its population by race between 1872 and 1941.

+In 1872 the first British Indian colonial census classified the population into racial groups through their religion and castes.
+Later the census also included the categories of tribe and race, although Political Scientist Ram B. Bhagat states that “the distinction between them was often obscure”.
+Bhagat also claims that these classes were efforts to try to “identify a race within religion and religion within a race”.
+After the 1872 census, racial categories were only used for the Christian population.
+The five main categories used for this group were Native Indians, Asiatics, non- Asiatics, Mixed Races, and Mohammadian.

+Drawing from the 1891 British Indian census, the top religious practices were Hinduism at 72.32% of the population, Islamic at 19.96%, and tribal at 3.23%.
+Although these primary religious groups are connected to various races and castes, they created a foundation for enumerating racial groups in India.
+Writing in 1908, British anthropologist and physiognomist Herbert Hope Risley stated that “the population of India consisted of seven basic types: Mongoloid, Dravidian, Indo-Aryans, Turko-Iranian, Mongolo-Dravidian, Aryo-Dravidian’ Scytho-Dravidian".
+These do not just highlight the classifications for race but also how British India viewed these groups as racially distinctive.